bluenviron/gortsplib/README.md

 Features:

 * Client
-  * Query servers about available streams and tracks
+  * Query servers about available streams and mediastreams
   * Read
-    * Read streams from servers with the UDP, UDP-multicast or TCP transport protocol
+    * Read media streams from servers with the UDP, UDP-multicast or TCP transport protocol
     * Read TLS-encrypted streams (TCP only)
     * Switch transport protocol automatically
-    * Read only selected tracks of a stream
+    * Read only selected media streams
     * Pause or seek without disconnecting from the server
     * Generate RTCP receiver reports (UDP only)
     * Reorder incoming RTP packets (UDP only)